Top of Page

 Version 4.x of Domain Time applied leap seconds at the first timecheck

-day of the month in which the leap occurs.
+day of the month in which the leap is scheduled.
 You may disable the new

-Domain Time acquires pending leap second information only from NTP
+Domain Time acquires pending leap second information from NTP, PTP,

 then the leap will be handled at the next timecheck after it occurs, and